 Schedule Your Invisalign Consultation with the team at Parkway Dental in Kissimmee, Florida

-We have two convenient locations, one in Kissimmee, Florida and one in Orlando, Florida.
+We are located in Kissimmee, Florida.
 Our office hours are Monday through Friday from 8:00 AM to 6:00 PM and Saturdays from 9:00 AM to 3:00 PM.

 Invisalign is a brand of clear aligners used to resolve malocclusions in teen and adult patients at Parkway Dental.
 We recommend against Invisalign for pediatric patients, as they are still growing and developing.
 Sometimes, Invisalign clear aligners are not enough- this is where attachments come in.
 Here are some of the most common questions we get about Invisalign attachments.